trans-travel/trans-travel/us/in.md

 ## Medical Care

  * Trans medical care is legal for adults
+ * If [SB955](https://legiscan.com/TN/text/SB0955/2025) is signed by the Governor, employees of medical organizations can disclose private information under the guise of a discriminator whistleblower law.
+   (updated Apr.
+17, 2025)
  * A law banning puberty blockers, hormone therapy, and surgery for people under 18 has passed and became law.
  * Parents who allow children to receive trans care including puberty